 At lunch, guests will have the opportunity to mingle with colleagues from across the industry.

 1:00p – 1:45p

 Private equity and Wall Street investors put a spotlight on the public companies in the hotel industry: C-corps, tech companies and the REITs.
 From an investment standpoint, where is the health of the industry?
 And how do the developments discussed in the morning sessions weigh on the fundamentals of the broader travel and technology sectors?
 What affect will this have on private equity and the private and independent ownership?

 1:45P – 2:30p

 AI AND MACHINE LEARNING: Three Perspectives

-AI and predictive modeling are being built into most consumer facing technology we use every day, so what are the early use cases for hospitality?
-Presenters will give case studies of some early applications in the use of data to drive the hotel business. .
+AI and machine learning are being built into most consumer facing technology we use every day, so what are the early use cases for hospitality?
+Presenters will give case studies of some early applications in the use of data to drive the hotel business.